-The River Tay Special Area of Conservation (SAC) encompasses the River Fillan which lies approximately 7m east of the scheme extent at the nearest point.
+Monadh Mor Special Area of Conservation (SAC) is located 260m northeast of the scheme extent.

-There are no Local Nature Conservation Sites (LNCS), Sites of Special Scientific Interest (SSSI) or Local Nature Reserves (LNRs) within 300m of, or which share connectivity with, the scheme extent (SiteLink).
+There are no Local Nature Conservation Sites (LNCS) or Local Nature Reserves (LNRs) within 300m of, or which share connectivity with, the scheme extent (SiteLink).